Who may apply for a library card?

 The Reynolds County Library District cannot control the information available on the computer/internet, and is not responsible for its content.
 The internet contains information on all subjects and from many viewpoints: however not all sources provide complete or current and some may be offensive.

-The Reynolds County Library District provides a free of charge interlibrary loan (ILL) service which permits patrons to obtain materials from other libraries within our district.
+The Reynolds County Library District provides interlibrary loan (ILL) service which permits patrons to obtain materials from other libraries within our district.
 There is a small fee of $1.00 per book.

 What is interlibrary loan (ILL)?

 "Interlibrary loan is the process by which a library requests material from, or supplies material to, another library."
 (Interlibrary Loan Code for the United States.
 ALA, 2001)

 Any patron with a valid RCLD card in good standing may request materials through ILL.

 Books, movies, sound recordings, microfilm, photocopies, and more are available through ILL.
 MCPL will attempt to borrow from other library systems (locally, regionally and nationally) titles that MCPL does not own, does not plan to purchase, or has only non-circulating copies.